 On June 17, 2020, pursuant to an Agreement and Plan of Merger and Reorganization, our wholly-owned subsidiary, Compass Acquisition LLC, a Delaware limited liability company, or the Acquisition Sub, merged with and into Compass OpCo, with Compass OpCo continuing as the surviving entity and our wholly-owned subsidiary, in a transaction which we refer to as the Merger.
-Additionally, certain of our wholly-owned subsidiaries merged with and into the applicable Blocker entity, or the Blockers, with each Blocker continuing as the surviving entity and our wholly-owned subsidiary, in transactions which we refer to as the Blocker continuing as the surviving entity and our wholly-owned subsidiary, in transactions which we refer to as the Blocker Mergers.
+Additionally, certain of our wholly-owned subsidiaries merged with and into the applicable Blocker entity, or the Blockers, with each Blocker continuing as the surviving entity and our wholly-owned subsidiary, in transactions which we refer to as the Blocker Mergers.
 As a result of the Merger and the Blocker Mergers, we acquired the business of Compass OpCo, a clinical-stage biotechnology company developing proprietary antibody therapeutics intended to engage the immune system to treat both solid tumors and hematological malignancies.
 See "Description of Our Business" for more information.

-At the effective time of the Merger and the applicable effective time of each Blocker Merger, collectively, the Effective Time, an aggregate of 31,627,139 shares of common stock were issued to holders of common membership interests of Compass OpCo (including common membership interests issued upon the conversion of preferred membership interests) and 7,428,217 shares of common stock were issued to the holders of equity interests in the Blockers, in each case, after adjustments due to rounding for fractional shares.
+At the effective time of the Merger and the applicable effective time of each Blocker Merger (collectively, the Effective Time), an aggregate of 31,627,139 shares of common stock were issued to holders of common membership interests of Compass OpCo (including common membership interests issued upon the conversion of preferred membership interests) and 7,428,217 shares of common stock were issued to the holders of equity interests in the Blockers, in each case, after adjustments due to rounding for fractional shares.
 The issuances of shares of common stock to the security holders of Compass OpCo and the Blockers are collectively referred to as the Share Conversion.
-With respect to 15 holders of an aggregate of 131,472 Compass OpCo common membership interests in connection with the Merger.
+With respect to 15 holders of an aggregate of 131,472 Compass OpCo common membership interests who were not accredited investors, we paid an aggregate of approximately \$68,000 in cash in consideration for cancelling such membership interests in connection with the Merger.
 In addition, 2,930,836 shares of common stock were reserved for issuance under our 2020 Stock Option and Incentive Plan, or the 2020 Incentive Plan.
 Immediately prior to the Effective Time, an aggregate of 4,000,000 of the 5,000,000 shares of common stock held by pre-Merger stockholders of Olivia Ventures, Inc. were forfeited and surrendered for cancellation, or the Stock Forfeiture.
-Subsequent to the closing of the Merger, 24,757 shares of common stock were forfeited in connection with employee departures, resulting in a total amount of 52,127,041 shares of common stock outstanding.